AsaTyr2018/DockerControllCenter/README.md

 - Provision standardized NVIDIA-enabled Docker Compose stacks per application.
 - Mount isolated `/opt/dockerstore/<app>` workspaces into containers at `/app`.
 - Surface live container status and launch URLs on a responsive dashboard without manual refresh cycles.
-- Bootstrap environments with a Node.js installer that verifies Docker, builds the UX placeholder, and deploys artifacts to `/opt/dcc`.
+- Bootstrap environments with a Node.js installer that verifies Docker, builds the UX placeholder, mirrors the Git checkout (including `.git`) to `/opt/dcc`, and launches the bundled dashboard server.

 ## Quick Start
 ```bash